BarryLabs/Python/README.md

-This repository contains most of my work in python.
+This repository contains some of my work in python.